amberhe613/Cyelp/README.md

 2. Heroku:
 * use a mixture of http (server) and https (frontend)
 * use CORS to deal with cross domain security issues
 * use cloudiary to store media files on the cloud (original: multer on local machine)
-3. Trouble storing images on Heroku.